 Elliot was originally going to lure E.T. into his house using M&M's, but this proposal of Product Placement was rejected by the company's executive, who perceived the movie as having an Audience-Alienating Premise.
-Instead, Reese's Pieces were used, and the company that manufactured them sold so many Reese's Pieces that they were able to become a major competitor to the company behind M&M's.
+Instead, Reese's Pieces were used, and Hershey's sold so many Reese's Pieces that they were able to become a major competitor to the Mars Candy Company.
 M&M's are still used in the novelization.

 Christmas Rushed: An infamous example.
 "Hey Scott, make something awesome!
 You've got six weeks."

 Creator Killer: This game is often credited for the Great Crash of 1983, which annihilated Atari and Warner Bros.'s value.
 While it didn't singlehandedly cause the Crash, it didn't exactly help matters, either.
 Atari boss Ray Kassar, who had already driven away several programmers that then founded Activision and demanded the game's short development timetable, was ousted from his position and he has not been affiliated with the entertainment world at all since 1983.
 Shortly afterward, Warner sold off Atari, and the classic developer completely lost all of its dominance when Nintendo, who broke off their attempted relationship and became a brand-new Arch-Enemy, released the NES and ended the crash in 1985, but they were able to hang around for another decade until Atari's inability to recover from the crash culminated in the Atari Jaguar, which finished off the studio.

 Franchise Killer: In addition to being one of the ultimate Genre Killers in entertainment as far as video games go, this game also severely affected the status of Spielberg's classic film, and the E.T video game is rumored to be the reason why it took MCA/Universal another 6 years before they released E.T. on home video (it got a later reissue in theaters instead, and then it got pulled entirely for a couple of years after that run ended).
 This game didn't quite kill off other E.T games in utero, but guaranteed those games would be small projects, and none have been produced since 2002.